perty/aoc23/README.md

 At the second part, it presented only pseudocode.
 I expressed a concern that it was not efficient enough.
 So it was tricked into doing a premature optimization.

 That went down a rabbit hole where it could not find the correct solution.
 I suggested it to try a non-optimized approach and it worked on the second try.
 The optimization was not needed.

+## Day 7

+I decided to take a more active part and sort of read my mind, or by chance, it didn't give me all the code at once.
+We developed the solution in steps.
+I suggested some simplifications and pointed out a few mistakes.
+On first run, it worked.